EEA-sensors/sqrt-parallel-smoothers/README.md

-This code was written by @AdrienCorenflos and @Fatemeh-Yaghoobi as a companion code for the article "Parallel square-root statistical linear regression for inference in nonlinear state space models" by Fatemeh Yaghoobi, Adrien Corenflos, Sakira Hassan, and Simo Särkkä, ArXiv link:.
+This code was written by @AdrienCorenflos and @Fatemeh-Yaghoobi as a companion code for the article "Parallel square-root statistical linear regression for inference in nonlinear state space models" by Fatemeh Yaghoobi, Adrien Corenflos, Sakira Hassan, and Simo Särkkä, ArXiv link: https://arxiv.org/abs/2207.00426

 ## Installation

 1. Create a virtual environment and clone this repository
 2. Install JAX (preferably with GPU support) following https://github.com/google/jax#installation